Warning ImageA Severe Weather Warning and Watch has been issued!

 Area: Tasman District northwest of Motueka

-Peaks rates of 20 to 30 mm/h expected during Friday with thunderstorms possible.
+Peak rates of 20 to 30 mm/h.

 Low chance of upgrading to a Red Warning.